Nocturne Build Guide by PsiGuard

 - Duskbringer allows you to ignore unit collision, making it a useful tool for chasing or escaping through a minion wave.

-Shroud of Darkness (W): Much like Sivir's Spell Shield, this ability blocks one offensive spell if cast shortly before Nocturne is hit.
-Use it to reduce damage taken by enemy casters, block pokes like Nidalee's Javelin Toss / Takedown, survive delayed spells like Ace in the Hole and Requiem, and shake off any crowd control spells that come your way.
+Shroud of Darkness (W): Much like Sivir's Spell Shield, this ability creates a momentary shield that will absorb one enemy spell.
+Use it to reduce damage taken by enemy casters, block pokes like Nidalee's Javelin Toss, survive delayed spells like Ace in the Hole and Requiem, and negate any crowd control spells that come your way.
 It is important to remember that this ability gives bonus attack speed as well, doubling after a spell is blocked.
 Also, if you block a spell, you get to hear Nocturne's evil laugh, which makes it all the more satisfying.

 - Blocking a spell with Shroud of Darkness doubles the passive attack speed bonus, allowing you to take down enemy champions or towers even more quickly.
 You can also proc the shield while doing baron in order to increase your DPS.
 For some reason Baron aggro breaks the shield even if you aren't hit by one of his acid geysers.